ioos/compliance-checker/docs/source/faq.md

 "https://standards.sensors.ioos.us/erddap/tabledap/morro-bay-bs1-met".

-## What version of the Compliance Checker is run on [compliance.ioos.us](https://compliance.ioos.us/index.html)?
+## What version of the Compliance Checker is run on [the web-app](https://ioos.github.io/compliance-checker-wasm-web/ioos_cc_browser.html)?

-This web site is using [version 5.0.0](https://pypi.org/project/compliance-checker/) of the Compliance Checker.
+This web site always use the [latest version](https://pypi.org/project/compliance-checker/) of the Compliance Checker.
+If by any reason you still see an older version, clear your cache and refresh the page to ensure the latest one will be loaded.

 ## Is there an API?